lokidundun/lokidundun/README.md

 🗄️ I’m researching the HugeGraph graph database, focusing on its architecture, authentication, and graph space features.

-🤖 I’m also diving into AI gateways like Higress, and learning about MCP and AI agents to enhance intelligent development workflows.
+🤖 I’m also diving into AI gateways, and learning about MCP and AI agents to enhance intelligent development workflows.

 ## My Interests